-No. Property Description and tenure Particulars of occupancy Capital value in existing state as at 28 February 2011

-RMB

-4. A parcel of land, 5 buildings and The property comprises a parcel of land with a site area of approximately The property is currently occupied by 36,511,000

-various structures 50,065.60 sq.m. and 5 buildings and the Group for 100% interest

-No. 2605 Jiaxing Road various structures erected thereon which production and staff attributable to

-Jiading District were completed in various stages dormitory purposes. the Group:

-Shanghai between 1994 and 2008. domitory purposes.
-RMB36,511,000

-The PRC between 1994 and 2008.
-KWID50,511,000

-The TKC The buildings have a total gross floor

-area of approximately 14,749.74 sq.m.

-The buildings mainly include 2

-industrial buildings, 2 dormitory

-buildings and a canteen.
+No. Property Description and tenure Particulars of occupancy existing state as at 28 February 2011 RMB 4.
+A parcel of land, 5 buildings and The property comprises a parcel of land with a site area of approximately The property is currently occupied by 36,511,000 various structures 50,065.60 sq.m. and 5 buildings and the Group for 100% interest No. 2605 Jiaxing Road various structures erected thereon which production and staff attributable to Jiading District were completed in various stages dormitory purposes. the Group: Shanghai between 1994 and 2008.
+RMB36,511,000 The PRC The buildings have a total gross floor area of approximately 14,749.74 sq.m.
+The buildings mainly include 2 industrial buildings, 2 dormitory buildings and a canteen.
+The structures mainly include boundary fences, roads and sheds.
+The land use rights of the property have been granted for a term expiring on 19 October 2058 for industrial use.

-C

-The structures mainly include boundary

-fences, roads and sheds.

-The land use rights of the property have

-been granted for a term expiring on 19

-October 2058 for industrial use.

-Notas

-- 1. Shanghai Yuanda Aluminium Industry Engineering Co., Ltd. ("Shanghai Yuanda Aluminium") is a wholly owned subsidiary of the Company. - 2.
-Pursuant to a State-owned Land Use Rights Grant Contract Hu Jia Fang Di (2008) Chu Rang He Tong Di No.100 dated 20 October 2008, the land use rights of a parcel of land with a site area of approximately 50,065.60 sq.m. were contracted to be granted to Shanghai Yuanda Aluminium for a term of 50 years expiring on 19 October 2058 for industrial use.
+- 1. Shanghai Yuanda Aluminium Industry Engineering Co., Ltd. ("Shanghai Yuanda Aluminium") is a wholly owned subsidiary of the Company. - Pursuant to a State-owned Land Use Rights Grant Contract Hu Jia Fang Di (2008) Chu Rang He Tong Di No.100 dated 20 October 2008, the land use rights of a parcel of land with a site area of approximately 50,065.60 sq.m. were contracted to be granted to Shanghai Yuanda Aluminium for a term of 50 years expiring on 19 October 2058 for industrial use.
 The land premium was RMB5,046,612. - 3.
 Pursuant to a Real Estate Title Certificate Hu Fang Di Jia Zi (2008) Di No. 028792, the land use rights of a parcel of land with a site area of approximately 50,065.60 sq.m. have been granted to Shanghai Yuanda Aluminium and 5 buildings with a total gross floor area of approximately 14,749.74 sq.m. are owned by Shanghai Yuanda Aluminium. - 4.
 We have been provided with a legal opinion regarding the property interest by the Company's PRC legal advisers, which contains, inter alia, the following: - a.
-The Group legally owns the land use rights and building ownership rights of the property mentioned in note 3 and can legally occupy, use, transfer, lease, mortgage and otherwise dispose of them within the term stipulated in the Real Estate Title Certificate; and - b.
-The land use rights and building ownership rights of the property are not subject to mortgage, guarantee, sequestration and any other encumbrances or other third party interests as confirmed by the Group.
+The Group has legally owned the land use rights and building ownership rights of the property mentioned in note 3 and can legally occupy, use, transfer, lease, mortgage and otherwise dispose of them within the term stipulated in the Real Estate Title Certificate; and - b.
+The land use rights and building ownership rights of the property are not subject to mortgage, secure, seal up and any other encumbrances or other third party interests as confirmed by the Group.